 Here is the classic Five Little Speckled Frogs counting song/video:

 The Icky Sticky Frog book by Dawn Bentley is one of my personal favorites.
 The Icky Sticky Frog is an irresistible book that has repetitive sentences/sounds and students can move the stretchy frog’s tongue to catch the fly on each page!
 I modified the book by adding tactile graphics (bumpy paper to represent the frog, a pom-pom for the fly, etc.) and duplicated these tactile graphics book characters on 3×3 pieces of form board for easy manipulation.
-Young BLV students love to place the 3×3 tactile images in sequence and use them to retell the story.
+Young BLV students loved having 3×3 foam board squares with the same tactile images that they could handle and move.
+These foam board squares can be placed in sequence and used to prompt the student to retell the story correctly.
 If you do not have the book, use the video below and have students find the correct 3×3 image as the story is read aloud.

 The Icky Sticky Frog Moving Book video: